-- 1/2 tsp of sesame oil
+- 1/2 tsp sesame oil

-- 1 tsp of tapioca starch
+- 1 tsp corn flour

 Nuoc Mam Salad Dressing

-- 1 tbsp / 15 ml of boiling water
+- 1 tbsp hot water

-- 3 tbsp of sugar
+- 3 tbsp white sugar

 - 2 tbsp lime juice

-- 1 tbsp / 15ml of palm vinegar
+- 1 tsp palm vinegar or white vinegar

 - 3 tbsp fish sauce

 - 1 - 2 birds eye chilli, chopped (optional)

-- Fry the beef cubes to desired state (I like mine medium, so roughly 5-6 mins)
+Heat a pan on medium - high heat and add vegetable oil.
+Fry the beef cubes to desired state.
+I like mine medium, so roughly 5-6 mins.
+(Note 2)